mdingena/breakers-guild/services.md

 ## Certification

 The Guild oversees a range of [breaker certification degrees](/certification) to ensure safe execution of salvaging operations.
-[Enroll today to become certified!](https://robertsspaceindustries.com/orgs/BREAKER)
+[Register today to become certified!](https://robertsspaceindustries.com/orgs/BREAKER)

 ## Salvage